jiva-ai/mosaic/README.md

 For the simplest setup, configure your architecture as shown in the diagram: **one central node connected to many others**, with the other nodes sending heartbeats to the central node.
 This hub-and-spoke topology provides a clear control point while maintaining the flexibility to scale horizontally.

+> **💡 Getting Started**: See the [Worked Example: 3-Node Network](#worked-example-3-node-network) section for a complete step-by-step guide on setting up a multi-node MOSAIC network.

-# BEFORE YOU START: Core Requirements
+# 👉 BEFORE YOU START: Core Requirements

 You'll need the following on every server to be able to run Mosaic: